BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Introduction

 To alleviate this dilemma, we build a comprehensive benchmark of backdoor learning, called \textbf{BackdoorBench}.
 It is built on an extensible modular based codebase, consisting of the attack module, the defense module, as well as the evaluation and analysis module.
-Until now, we have implemented 8 stat-of-the-art (SOTA) backdoor attack methods and 9 SOTA defense methods, and provided 3 analysis tools (\eg, t-SNE, Shapley value, Grad-CAM).
+Until now, we have implemented 8 stat-of-the-art (SOTA) backdoor attack methods and 9 SOTA defense methods, and provided 5 analysis tools (\eg, t-SNE, Shapley value, Grad-CAM, frequency saliency map and neuron activation).
 More methods and tools are continuously updated.
 Based on the codebase, to ensure fair and reproducible evaluations, we also provide a standardized protocol of the complete procedure of backdoor learning, covering every step of the data preparation, backdoor attack, backdoor defense, as well as the saving, evaluation and analysis of immediate/final outputs.
 Moreover, we conduct comprehensive evaluations of every pair of attack and defense method (\ie, 8 attacks against 9 defenses), with 5 poisoning ratios, based on 5 DNN models and 4 databases, thus up to 8,000 pairs of evaluations in total.
 These evaluations allow us to analyze some characteristics of backdoor learning.
-In this work, we present the analysis from four perspectives, to study the effects of attack/defense methods, poisoning ratios, datasets and models, respectively.
+In this work, we present the analysis from four perspectives, to study the effects of attack/defense methods, poisoning ratios, datasets and model architectures, respectively.
 We hope that BackdoorBench could provide useful tools to facilitate not only the design of new attack/defense methods, but also the exploration of intrinsic properties and reasons of backdoor learning, such that to promote the development of backdoor learning.

-Our main contributions are three-fold. \textbf{1) Codebase}: We build an extensible modular based codebase, including the implementations of 8 backdoor attack methods and 9 backdoor defense methods. \textbf{2) 8,000 comprehensive evaluations}: We provide evaluations of all pairs of 8 attacks against 9 defense methods, with 5 poisoning ratios, based on 4 datasets and 5 models, up to 8,000 evaluations in total. \textbf{3) Thorough analysis and new findings}: We present thorough analysis of above evaluations from different perspectives to study the effects of different factors in backdoor learning, and show some interesting findings to inspire future research directions.
+Our main contributions are three-fold. \textbf{1) Codebase}: We build an extensible modular based codebase, including the implementations of 8 backdoor attack methods and 9 backdoor defense methods. \textbf{2) 8,000 comprehensive evaluations}: We provide evaluations of all pairs of 8 attacks against 9 defense methods, with 5 poisoning ratios, based on 4 datasets and 5 models, up to 8,000 pairs of evaluations in total. \textbf{3) Thorough analysis and new findings}: We present thorough analysis of above evaluations from different perspectives to study the effects of different factors in backdoor learning, with the help of 5 analysis tools, and show some interesting findings to inspire future research directions.